WPChill/imageseo-wordpress/readme.txt

 = Features =

-Image SEO optimize your Media Library and your image gallery for Search Engines and Social Media using Artificial Intelligence.
+Image SEO optimize your Media Library and your image gallery for SEO and Social Media using Artificial Intelligence.

 * Automatically fill out your images alternative texts (ALT Attribute for IMG) when you upload them in the library;
 * Optimize your images data attributes for Pinterest, Facebook and Twitter (hashtag, description, URL, ID, Media, data-pin description, data-pin-media, data-pin-id);
-* See how many alternative texts are missing ;
+* See how many alternative texts (alt) are missing ;
 * Compatibility and support for Featured Images;
 * Compatibility and support for WooCommerce;
-* Compatibility and support with WordPress Gallery Plugins (NextGEN, Photo Gallery, Responsive Photo Gallerye, FooGallery, etc.)
+* Compatibility and support with WordPress Gallery Plugins (NextGEN, Photo Gallery, Responsive Photo Gallery, FooGallery, etc.)
-* Compatibility and support for Custom Post Type Images;

-Our WordPress SEO Plugin is a huge time-saver.
-It will improve your ranking on image keywords and allow you to attract new visitors on your blog, gallery or website.

 = What about the Premium? =

-Image SEO is free for small websites (10 images optimization every month).We have monthly and one-shot premium plans starting from 4,99€ for for E-Commerce, Photographers, Marketplace, and SEO Specialists.
+Image SEO is free for small websites (10 images optimization every month).
+Premium plans start at 4,99€ for for WooCommerce, Photographers and SEO Agency.
 We offer professional support to premium users and payment are secured by Stripe.
 Discover our pricing here : [https://imageseo.io/pricing/](https://imageseo.io/pricing/)

+= Alt text / Alt tag =

+Automatically generating alt text or alt tag is the best way to optimize your image for SEO.

 = Image SEO Ressources =

-If you want to learn about everything about Image SEO have a look at our site.
-We have [ultimate guides about image SEO optimization](https://imageseo.io/images-seo-optimization/), Alternative texts, EXIF Data, Figure and Figcaption, image compression and loading-time, Title text and Title tag, Legend, srcset attribute, responsive images, Lazy load, image sitemaps, etc, etc.
+Look this [ultimate guides about image SEO optimization](https://imageseo.io/images-seo-optimization/) to learn everything about alternative texts (alt, alt tag or alt text), EXIF Data, Figure and Figcaption, Title text and Title tag, Legend, srcset attribute, responsive images, Lazy load, image sitemaps, etc.

 === BE CAREFUL: PREPARE A BACKUP ===
-Renaming (or moving) files is a dangerous process.
-Before doing anything in bulk, try renaming your files on by one, then check if the references (in your pages) have been updated properly.
-The renaming can't cover all use cases, as some plugins are unfortunately using unconventional ways to encode the usage of the files.
-Therefore, **it is absolutely necessary to backup your files and database** in order to enjoy this plugin at its full extent.

-* Support and Updates
+Before using a SEO plugin you should always backup your files and database.

 Bilder optimieren ; Suchmaschinenoptimierung ; Posicionamiento en buscadores;  optimización en motores de búsqueda ; Optimizar imágenes para los motores de búsqueda